Updated: May 28

-As a human, you have what is known as the Divine right of Free Will.
-This means that you possess the agency to decide for yourself how you want to live.
+As a human, you have what is known as the Divine right to Free Will.
+This Divine right belongs to all humans.
+It means that you possess the agency to decide for yourself how you want to live.
 You have the right to make choices that create the life you desire.
-This Divine right belongs to all humans.

 Free Will means that you get to make your own choices.
 As a human with Free Will, you get to choose what you think, what you say, what you do, and what you believe.
 No one and no thing can take this right away.
 Every element of your life belongs to you.

 I say this to remind you that you have the power to create the life you desire, not as a free-pass to do and say things that may hurt others.
 Because you are a human living in a world with other humans who all have their own Free Will, the things you do and say ripple outward.
 For the purposes of this discussion, I want to focus on how you can use your Divine right of Free Will to 1.) take responsibility for the life you have co-created, and 2.) create — if you choose — a new reality.

 Having this Divine right of Free Will doesn't just mean you have the right to make your own choices; it also means you must take responsibility for the choices you've made.

 When you take ownership of your co-creations, you reclaim your creative powers.
 This includes everything that you've experienced and everything you're currently experiencing, whether you like it or not.
 You are the creator of your life!
 You create your life with the thoughts you think, the feelings you feel, the actions you take, and the beliefs you live by.

 If you look back on your past creations and realize that they do not serve your highest good, that's okay.
 Remember, though, that they are still your creations.
 Maybe some of them were lessons you wanted to learn, or patterns you needed to experience for some higher purpose.
 Whatever the case may be, take ownership of them.
 When you claim your past, you can claim your future.